johnprg/Legit/README.md

 ## TL;DR

 ### Research Question
-Can we classify a body of text (article, posting, email) as legitimate or misinformative?
+*Can we classify a body of text (article, posting, email) as legitimate or misinformative?*

-Several single-layer classifiers and multi-level neural networks were built, tuned and evaluated.
+Several shallow model classifiers and multi-level neural networks were built, tuned and evaluated.
 The results are described below.

 The most successful models were then loaded into a web app "Legitimizer" which allows the user to either submit new articles for classification or see the classification results for example articles from the source datasets.